hsmgowtham/Auto-Forwarder-Telegram/README.md

 # Telegram Message Forwarder

 A simple Python script that forwards messages from a Telegram channel to specified contacts within a given time range.

+**Fun Fact**: I made This quick project when I couldn't add a friend to a telegram channel.

 ## Table of Contents